Staunton and Parkersburg Turnpike: Past its heyday

 By the end of the 19th century, virtually every hollow in West Virginia was reached by railroad lines.
 These served the lumber and coal industries, bringing with them new jobs and prosperity.
 While through-traffic along the turnpike became less important than in the past to local needs it remained an important thoroughfare.

 Beginning primarily in the boom years of the 1920s, the state paved many highways to provide for automobiles.
 Although the state made some re-routing improvements, considerable sections of the original turnpike remained the best available route through the state.
 Much of it east of Beverly to Staunton became U.S. Route 250.

 National Scenic Byway

-The West Virginia portion of the Staunton-Parkersburg Turnpike was named a National Scenic Byway in 2005.
+The West Virginia portion of the Staunton–Parkersburg Turnpike was named a National Scenic Byway in 2005.
 The state and local communities have developed resources to assist travelers and tourist attractions to appeal to a wide range of interests.
-The best news for shunpikers, in addition to many local amenities close by, there are no tolls on the turnpike these days.
+The best news for shunpikers, in addition to many local amenities close by, is that there are no tolls on the turnpike these days.